woossi0/suite/docs/usermanual/source/introduction/sampledata.rst

 States
 ------

-A population distribution layer for the United States of America taken from the the 2010 Census.
+A population distribution layer for the United States of America taken from the 2010 Census.
 See the `U.S. Census Bureau <http://census.gov>`_ for more details.

 The :guilabel:`usa:states` layer is in a geographic projection (EPSG:4326) with an approximate spatial extent of ``-179.2, 17.8, -65.2, 71.4`` (west, south, east, north).